MdKasimS/Singly-Linked-List-Using-DotNET-CSharp/README.md

 8. Display The List
 9. Exit Program

+>> What it is and how it is?
 A DSA named namespace is created which have SLLNode and SinglyLinkedList public classes.
 This is to maintain all DSA related classes used in several data structure implementations.

+>> How to run this project?
+This repo can be cloned and run using "dotnet run" command on CMD.

 #happyCODING